hapijs/hapi/docs/Reference.md

         - `append` - if `true`, the value is appended to any existing header value using `separator`.
 Defaults to `false`.
         - `separator` - string used as separator when appending to an exiting value.
 Defaults to `','`.
         - `override` - if `false`, the header value is not set if an existing value present.
 Defaults to `true`.
-- `location(location)` - sets the HTTP 'Location' header where:
+- `location(uri)` - sets the HTTP 'Location' header where:
     - `uri` - an absolute or relative URI used as the 'Location' header value.
-If a relative URI is provided, the value of the server
-      [`location`](#server.config.location) configuration option is used as prefix.
-- `redirect(location)` - sets an HTTP redirection response (302) and decorates the response with additional methods listed below, where:
+- `redirect(uri)` - sets an HTTP redirection response (302) and decorates the response with additional methods listed below, where:
-    - `location` - an absolute or relative URI used to redirect the client to another resource.
-If a relative URI is provided, the value of the server [`location`](#server.config.location) configuration option is used as prefix.
+    - `uri` - an absolute or relative URI used to redirect the client to another resource.
 - `state(name, value, [options])` - sets an HTTP cookie where:
     - `name` - the cookie name.
     - `value` - the cookie value.
 If no `encoding` is defined, must be a string.